Steps for a successful Proxmox VE 9 upgrade

 • uname -r and pveversion -v to record current state.

-If a specific driver is missing after the upgrade, the server may boot but lack storage or networking.
-That is fixable, but slower than having a tested snapshot or backup.
+If a driver is missing after the upgrade, the server may boot but lose storage or networking.
+That can be fixed, but it is slower than having a tested snapshot or backup.

-I read a lot of threads where people successfully upgrade older servers and some where they regret it.
-The common pattern is this, those who prepared backups and tested a live boot recovered quickly.
-Those who did not spent hours troubleshooting.
+I have seen plenty of threads where people upgrade older servers without issue, and plenty where they regret rushing it.
+The same pattern keeps turning up: the ones with backups and a live boot test recovered quickly.
+The ones without spent hours digging through logs.
 Treat online reports as data points.
-Use them to build your test plan, not as binary yes/no on compatibility.
+Use them to shape your test plan, not as a binary answer on compatibility.

 Do not wing this.